I’ve been looking at the best low-impact cardio machine that’ll improve fitness without straining knees, hips, other joints or even the wallet.

 They are secure with long handles that enclose the runner/walker although for a more effective workout it’s best to only use them when getting on and off and as a last resort.

-I remember running on one in a gym once and I had got too far back on the belt (was getting bored) and someone clipped my heels.
+I remember running on one in a gym once and I had gotten too far back on the belt (was getting bored) and someone clipped my heels.
 I grabbed the handles, thankfully, to avoid head-butting the belt.

 As it’s a runner or walking machine which will mean good posture, you’re free to watch a favorite box set.